oduerr/dl-playground/python/FaceCaffe/readme.md

 ![sample image](imgs/0.png)

 ## Creating the lists of images
 Now we have two batches of images (batch1 indoor, batch2 taken outdoors).
-We use batch1 to test the performance and split it into in two parts, one to train the classifier and the other one to evaluate the performance (also called testset in the caffe).
-Caffe works on data-layes, these can come from a database (see later) or they can come from lists of files (see below).
-We also create a list of files from batch2 but do not further use them in this discussion, where we foccuss on the technical aspects.
+We use batch1 to test the performance and split it into in two parts, one to train the classifier and the other one to evaluate the performance using a test-set.
+Caffe works on data-layes, these can come from a database (see later) or they can come from lists of files which we now create.
+We also create a second list of files from batch2 (images taken outdoor) but do not further use them here, where we foccuss on the technical aspects.
 We create the lists using the following 2 commands:
 ```
   ~/dl-playground/python/FaceCaffe$ python ../imageUtils/CreateLists.py /home/dueo/dl-playground/data/images/batch1/ names2Numbers.txt batch1_ 0.80
   ~/dl-playground/python/FaceCaffe$ python ../imageUtils/CreateLists.py /home/dueo/dl-playground/data/images/batch2/ names2Numbers.txt batch2_ 1000.0